EldadHorvitz/FlightSimulator/README.md

 we have while and if commands that check if a condition is true and then they execute whats written in them.

-sleep commands makes the thread o the main sleep.
+sleep commands makes the thread of the main sleep.

 print commands prints string or value of a variable from the table.